averysmalldog/json2lp/README.md

 ```

 This represents 4 data points in a single table within a series called "utilites". `json2lp` will extract the series name(s) but is currently only capable of dealing with a single schema - it will apply your `definitions.json` mappings to all series.

+## To-Do List
+[] Speed up Influx writes using buffering/batching/whatever (go as fast as the server can take it)
+[] Try outputting the 10MB max of actual line protocol as another way to pour data in
+[] Tighten up the interface (guardrails, self-descriptive instructions)
+[] Tighten up the docs